 Will Transcripts, 1782-1855

-This series consists of transcripts of wills from 21 counties.
+This series consists of transcripts of wills from 21 counties (Charleston County and Colonial Will transcripts are not indexed).
 A will is the legal expression of an individual's wishes as to the distribution of his property after his death.
 Information typically includes the names ot testator, legatees, executor(s), and witnesses; family and other relationships of the testator; testator's wishes as to the distribution of his property; and the nature of the real and personal property to be distributed.
 As these are all antebellum wills, they often contain the names of slaves in family or apparent family groupings.

 Militia Enrollments of 1869